 Scarlatti’s famous Fugue in G minor, is a one-movement harpsichord sonata popularly known as the Cat fugue or Cat’s fugue.

 The nickname, ‘The Cat Fugue’, which was never used by the composer himself but was introduced early in the 19th century, originates from a story about how Scarlatti came up with the strikingly unusual motif on which the fugue is built.

 Legend has it that Scarlatti’s pet cat was called Pulcinella.
 The composer himself described how his cat would enjoy walking across the harpsichord keyboard, being always curious about the sounds it made under his paws.
 Usually, this walking would produce a random series of discordant notes but …

 On this auspicious occasion, according to the story, Scarlatti heard and then wrote down an amazing phrase produced by the cats paw presses on the keyboard.
 The paper he used is still in existence:

 This particular ‘improvisation session’ had proven to be very fruitful, as he used the notes as a lead motif in his new fugue.
 Truly inspired, he went on to write the whole Fugue around these notes.
 The piece proved to be an overnight sensation and remains popular to this day.

 So from this legend the nickname ‘Cat’s Fugue’ was used in concert programmes in the 19th Century and was also used by later publishers of Scarlatti’s music.

-To hear Pulcinella's very own inspired motif (The Cat Fugue) here is a rendition of the piece played by Bertrand Cuiller on harpsichord.
-The photo in the youtube video here is of another modern day cat musician 'Nora'.
+To hear Pulcinella’s very own inspired motif (The Cat Fugue) here is a rendition of the piece played by Veronika Kuzmina Raibaut on Piano.

-We know that ALL cats are inspirational, everyday but a special well done to Pulcinella ( R.I.P) for getting your name out there!
+We know, do we not? that ALL cats are inspirational, everyday, but a special well done to Pulcinella (R.I.P) for getting your name out there!